Gopher Snake (Pituophis catenifer)

-The subspecies of gopher snake found in Iowa is the bullsnake Pituophis catenifer sayi.
+The subspecies of gopher snake found in Iowa is the bullsnake, Pituophis catenifer sayi.
 The subspecies name honors Thomas Say, an 1800’s naturalist.

 Western fox snakes have a divided anal plate, weakly keeled scales, rounded snout, two prefrontal scales, and lack speckling on the sides.
 Prairie kingsnakes have smooth scales, lack speckling on the sides, and usually have two longitudinal blotches on the neck.
-Northern water snakes have a divided anal plate and are banded on the anterior third of the body.
+Common water snakes have a divided anal plate and are banded on the anterior third of the body.

 The bullsnake is found statewide in Iowa.

 Bullsnakes are active April to October.
 This species favors native sand prairie, tallgrass prairie, bluff prairie, oak savanna, and pasture.
 Most surface activity occurs in spring and fall; during the warmer months they are rather fossorial and may become nocturnal.
 Usually, sandy soils that allow for easy burrowing are preferred.
 The pointed head and tough rostral scale help them burrow through loose sand or penetrate mammal burrows.